Kristijonas13/Tic-Tac-Toe/README.txt

   First enter a name for Players 1 and 2.
   Coordinates are entered in the following fashion, "#,#'.
   "#" is an integer of 1,2 or 3.
   The first "#" is the row.
-The second "#".
+The second "#" is the column.
+For example, "1,1".
   Insert a "," between the two integers in order for it to be a valid format.
   Players take turns entering 'x' and 'o' in empty spaces until a player wins or there are no more available spaces.
 You cannot put a 'x' or 'o' in a space that